 - Ensuring the players are safe from injuries

 - The kids will be in more contact with the ball thus developing their soccer skills

 - The game is adequately controlled and rules are fairly applied

-As a reference, the soccer rules below are targeted for kids 12 years old and below.
+As a reference, the soccer rules below are targeted at kids 12 years old and below.

 1. Length Of The Game, Overtime Periods, And Ball Specifications

 Let‘s get a bit technical here, according to Rule: 303 of the US Youth Soccer Policy the following rules apply regarding the length of the game, overtime periods (sometimes also called extra time), and the ball specification.

 For kids, under 12 years the maximum length of time to play is 60 minutes.
 That is two halves of 30 minutes.

 And if overtime is required then a total of 20 minutes for both halves is allowed.
 A maximum of nine players is allowed to play including the goalkeeper.